 Remember, with live-in care, property assets are excluded from the local authority means test.
 It means you’re more likely to get funding and less likely to lose the family home.

 NHS personal budgets

 NHS Continuing Healthcare is for those with long-term health needs.
 It pays for your care costs in full.
 So, you should always check your eligibility for it first.

 Assets and savings

-If you’re not eligible for state assistance, you can use savings or release equity from your home to cover your care costs.
+If you’re not eligible for state assistance, most families use their savings.
+Alternatively, you can release equity from your home to cover your care costs.